Obtain the skill for creating precise diagrams of the terms essential for the success of your initiatives.

-The Data Modeling Master Class covers over 20 hours of instruction and exercises to make you competent in data modeling, in either a virtual or in-person format.
-The in-person class is three days with optionally a fourth day workshop, and the virtual class is three full days or five extended half days.
-The virtual class contains additional activities to keep the class interactive and engaging.
+The Data Modeling Master Class covers over 20 hours of instruction and exercises to make you competent in data modeling, The virtual class is three full-day sessions or five half-day sessions, chock full of activities to keep the class interactive and engaging.

 Public or dedicated?

-Register for one of the upcoming classes or bring Steve in (virtually or in-person) to teach a dedicated class to your group.
+Register for one of the upcoming classes or bring Steve in (virtually) to teach a dedicated class to your group.
 If three people register for a public class from the same company, the fourth person is free.
 See upcoming classes, or complete the contact form to receive a quote for a dedicated class.

 Over $400 of books are included with each registration, including digital copies of four of Steve’s books: The Rosedata Stone, Data Modeling for MongoDB, Data Model Scorecard, and Data Modeling Made Simple, and a digital or print copy of the Data Modeling Master Class Training Manual.